ephbaum/ephbaumdotdev/src/content/blog/2021/03/2021-03-12-unnecessary-zoom-fatigue.md

   - relevant-tag
 description:
   Placeholder description for imported post from Ghost Blog
+layout: ../../../../layouts/BlogPost.astro
 ---

 ![Featured Image](../../../../assets/img/2021/03/c0d26b5d394bc90db30ba5211aa2f4e23beb908e.jpeg)

-It happens, the [unnecessary zoom](https://twitter.com/JillKrajewski/status/1357331466221453312), and it’s pretty frustrating.
+It happens, the [unnecessary zoom](https://twitter.com/JillKrajewski/status/1357331466221453312), and it's pretty frustrating.

 > when it should've been an email [pic.twitter.com/C1eJFX8tyT](https://t.co/C1eJFX8tyT)[February 4, 2021](https://twitter.com/JillKrajewski/status/1357331466221453312?ref_src=twsrc%5Etfw)

-It’s frustrating because you can’t help but lament the sheer volume of time wasted, and not just your own, but everyone else who was pulled into the meeting with you.
+It's frustrating because you can't help but lament the sheer volume of time wasted, and not just your own, but everyone else who was pulled into the meeting with you.

-It’s absolutely the worst when it’s your fault and you realize it.
+It's absolutely the worst when it's your fault and you realize it.

 The problem is that a lot of meetings turn out to be productive.
 Productive meetings are magnificent.
-You get something akin to a high from cruising through an agenda, connecting with fellow humans, solving problems, synergizing, driving outcomes, etc. It’s an endorphin hit.
+You get something akin to a high from cruising through an agenda, connecting with fellow humans, solving problems, synergizing, driving outcomes, etc. It's an endorphin hit.
 It's serotonin.
 Magic!

 ![spongebob magic](__GHOST_URL__/content/images/2021/03/spongebob-magic.gif)